thriveweb/sailinginparadise/content/boatTours/2018-08-31-family-gatherings.md

         * Lots of FUN!!
       title: What's included?
     - dropdownContent: >-
+        * Smiles and good vibes :)

+        * Swimmers and towel (if you plan to swim)

+        * Sunglasses, sunscreen

+        * Jacket on cooler days

+        * Shoes that you can slip off

+        * Food, drinks and non-breakable cups etc (unless you want us to organise the catering for you).
+      title: What to Bring
+    - dropdownContent: >-
+        We operate in the calm, protected waters of the Gold Coast Broadwater.
+        Where to go very much depends on what you would like to do and how long your boat charter is for so please feel free to discuss this with our team.
+In a 3 hour charter during the day our guests usually love a swim stop at Wavebreak Island where you can enjoy the range of island activities on board.
+Your skipper is knowledgeable in the local area and will make recommendations based on the conditions on the day.
+If you don't wish to swim in a 3 hour charter you instead opt to sail further north along the inside of South Stradbroke Island and see the millionaires mansions at Sovereign Islands.

+        In the evening we will generally sail north to watch the sunset and return to the southern part of the Broadwater to enjoy the city lights after dark which are just beautiful.
+      title: Where can we go?
+    - dropdownContent: >-
         **Where do your boats depart from?**

         Our boats are berthed at Marina Mirage.
-Please see the 'contact us' page on our website www.sailinginparadise.com.au for further details and a map.
+Please see the '[contact us](https://sailinginparadise.com.au/contact-us/)' page on our website for further details and a map.
 Marina Mirage is about 10 mins from Surfers and 15 mins from Broadbeach.

         **Where can I park?**

-        There is plentiful free parking underneath the Marina Mirage Shopping Centre which you are permitted to use.
+        There is plentiful free parking at Marina Mirage/Mariners Cove which you are permitted to use.
+Please check signage at time of parking and if parking overnight consider street parking to avoid towing.

         **What about other transport options?**

         There are lots of ways to get to the boat!
 The most popular (and cost effective/convenient) if often via Maxi Taxis.

-        **Are your charters suitable for children?**

-        Absolutely!
-We love having kids on board and our crew will often try and include them in the sailing and driving the boat.
-We also carry a range of beach games suitable for kids including buckets and spades for the littlest family members.
-The wide and spacious deck area also make the boats wonderful for kids.
-Of course as any parent knows, you are always careful with children when it comes to being on the water, but as boats go our catamarans would be some of the most family friendly around.
-Please feel free to contact our team if you have any questions about which boat may be best for your family.

-        **Are your charters suitable for guests with limited mobility?**

-        We have welcomed several guests on board with limited mobility.
-However we do realise that each individual is different in terms of ability and what they are comfortable with.
-Please take a look at the 360 tours on the ['Our Boats'](https://sailinginparadise.com.au/our-boats/) page for an ideal of getting around the boats and do bear in mind a big step up (or carry) is required to board the boats at the marina.
-Our friendly team will be happy to discuss further to ensure you and your guests are comfortable prior to making a booking.

         **Can I BYO food and drink?**